 This message may contain a unique identifier.

-This message may contain an identifier of the service policy under which the server has processed the signatures and has built it.
+This message may contain an identifier of the service policy the client requests the server to use for processing the signatures.

 This message may contain other components for requesting to the server additional features.
 Clause 5.1.4.1 lists these optional components and contain references to clauses that specify semantic requirements for each component.